Mountaintop 55L/70L + 10L Internal Frame Backpack

 When fully loaded this survival backpack is going to be heavy so beware

 We love the way the Teton Sports Fox 5200 Internal Frame Backpack looks and the way it feels when slung over the shoulders.
 It’s comfortable, stable and easy on the upper body and it keeps your load beautifully balanced even if you’ve filled it to the hilt.
-Considering the affordability of this survival backpack that’s saying a lot.
+Considering the affordability of this backpack that’s saying a lot.

-The Teton 75+10 survival backpack has a classic mountaineering profile and indeed you’d do well bringing this along as you attempt to summit Shasta or Mount Blanc.
+The Teton 75+10 has a classic mountaineering profile and indeed you’d do well bringing this along as you attempt to summit Shasta or Mount Blanc.
 There’s an uber-discreet internal support system that’s not a full frame but effectively mimics one.
 The hip strap is extremely comfortable and can be adjusted to different sized climbers and the hydration pouch (bladder not included) makes sure you always have plenty of clean H2O at the ready.
 There’s also plenty of external webbing and elasticized cords for attaching other items.

 As we said we wouldn’t hesitate to take this survival backpack up Shasta and likewise we wouldn’t hesitate to pack it out if we learned there was a hurricane bearing down and we needed to evacuate.
 The 75 liters of storage space gives you plenty of room for several days of food, candles, dry clothes an air mattress, a flare gun and flares and anything else you need.
 The tear-resistant polyester shell is water resistant and there’s a stand-alone rain fly you can use if it really starts to come down.
-Just keep in mind this survival backpack is really heavy when fully stuffed.
+Just keep in mind this backpack is really heavy when fully stuffed.

 - Weight6.1 lb